bu-ma415/Rstudents-group-project/README.md

 Individual questions:

 Gian - What is the most frequent violation in each city?
-What is the trend?
+What is the trend? *change

 Seun - What is the pattern of violations geographically within each city?
 For example, what zipcodes have the most prominent one?